-Virtually all mortgage loans in Capital Centre E are matchfunded to maturity.
+Virtually all mortgage loans in Capital Centre E are match funded to maturity.
 For Capital Centre H, given the asset/liability maturity mismatches (the majority of mortgage loans have much longer maturities than the issued covered bonds), customers bear the refinancing risk.
 In the spring of 2014, a legislative amendment was made to contain refinancing risk in the Danish mortgage banking sector.
-With the amendment, new bonds were introduced to fund loans subject to refinancing.
-These bonds have a soft bullet structure with extendable maturity if the loans cannot be refinanced (refinancing failure trigger), or - for some bonds - where interest rates have risen by over 500bp relative to the preceding year (see chapter on Danish bullet covered bonds).
+The amendment introduced new bonds to fund loans subject to refinancing.
+The new bonds have a soft bullet structure with extendable maturity if the loans cannot be refinanced (refinancing failure trigger), or - for some bonds - where interest rates have risen by over 500bp relative to the preceding year (see chapter on Danish bullet covered bonds).